simeonveldstra/prospero-c/README.md

 Worst of all, the Python program only runs in one thread, so there is no actual speed gain from organizing the problem that way.

+Another difference is this program could be compiled and run on the 386DX I had in 1992, at least if you had the patience to wait for the FLOPs.
+With some performance stats from a random web page and a napkin, I figure you'd wait at least 16 hours -- if you had a 387 math coprocessor with an FPU.
+We didn't, so probably more like a week.
+I don't know how relevant that is to anything, but this program is a 22k binary that only needs libc.

+#### Constant removal
 One consequence of using a block of scratch memory like this is after the first run through the interpreter, each subsequent run writes all the same constant values into the block, overwriting identical bits.
 That's a waste of time.
 I modified